Skip to main content

 Contact Information

-If you have questions or need more information about the AANAPISI Task Force and/or the AANHPI Student Club, please contact Nghi Nguyen and/or Dr. Shinta Hernandez.
+If you have questions or need more information about the AANAPISI Planning Group, please contact Dr. Shinta Hernandez.